Also see GRADUATION REQUIREMENTS.

 A Joint major is a concentration of courses from two departments/programs (at least one of which offers a major) and requires a rationale and the approval of both departments and the Associate Dean of the Faculty.
 Each of the component majors must be represented by eight distinct course credits.
 The regulations for admission to, and the maintenance of, an academic major at Franklin & Marshall College can be found in the Majors and Minors section of the Catalog.

 Students may choose to complete a minor.
 Minors, either disciplinary or cross- disciplinary, consist of six course credits.
 A student may officially declare one minor.
-Departments and programs that offer minors are: Africana Studies; Anthropology; Art; Astronomy; Chemistry; Classics; Comparative Literary Studies; Computer Science; Dance; Economics; English; Environmental Studies; Film and Media Studies; French; Italian; Geosciences; German; Greek; History; International Studies (includes Area Studies); Judaic Studies; Latin; Mathematics; Music; Philosophy; Physics; Psychology; Religious Studies; Russian; Science, Technology and Society; Sociology; Spanish; Theatre; and Women’s and Gender Studies.
+Departments and programs that offer minors are: Africana Studies; Anthropology; Art; Chemistry; Classics; Comparative Literary Studies; Computer Science; Dance; Economics; English; Environmental Studies; Film and Media Studies; French; Italian; Geosciences; German; History; International Studies (includes Area Studies); Judaic Studies; Latin American Studies; Mathematics; Music; Philosophy; Physics; Psychology; Religious Studies; Russian; Science, Technology and Society; Sociology; Spanish; Theatre; and Women’s, Gender and Sexuality Studies.
 Specific requirements for a minor are listed with each department’s offerings.
 All courses meeting the requirements for a minor must be taken for a regular grade.

 The regulations for admission to, and maintenance of, a minor can be found in the Majors and Minors section of the Catalog.